 For non-UK residents, the process of opening a business bank account in the UK is not quite as easy.
 Most UK banks require the members of the company to be based within the UK.

-Quality Company Formations have teamed up with Wise (formerly TransferWise) to get around this problem by offering non-UK residents a UK business banking solution.
-Wise will provide you with a UK business bank sort code and account number, as well as banking details in Australia, the Eurozone, and the United States, simultaneously.
+Quality Company Formations have teamed up with WorldFirst to get around this problem by offering non-UK residents a UK business banking solution.
+WorldFirst will provide you with a UK business bank sort code and account number, as well as the ability to open over 10 local currency accounts.

-A Wise business account will allow you to receive money for free, hold over 40 currencies and convert your money at the mid-market exchange rate.
-This account also provides you with a business debit card.
-Our Non-Residents Package, which is specifically designed for non-UK residents, includes a Wise business bank account.
+A WorldFirst business account will allow you to receive money for free, and spend money in over 40 currencies.
+Our Non-Residents Package, which is specifically designed for non-UK residents, includes a WorldFirst business bank account referral.

 If you’re an overseas director, you could open a bank account in your country of residence.
 This may be easier and more convenient, particularly if you live in any country that is a party to the 1961 Hague Convention.